You can make appointments using the myGP app, by phone, or at reception during surgery hours.

 - Out of hours information

-- If it’s a life-threatening emergency call 999.
+- If it’s a life-threatening emergency, call 999.

 Home Visits

 These are at the discretion of the doctor.
 Please do not ask the doctor to call unless the patient is too ill to come to the surgery.
-If a patient has a temperature or a rash, coming into the surgery will do no harm, but please inform the receptionist on arrival.
-Please remember that we can often see patients more promptly and have better facilities for treatment at the surgery.
+Lack of transport is not a reason to request a home visit.